csgillespie/efficientR/main.md

 Regular expressions (commonly known as regex) is a language for describing and manipulating text strings.
 There are books on the subject, and several good tutorials on regex in R [e.g. @sanchez_handling_2013], so we'll just scratch the surface of the topic, and provide a taster of what is possible.
 Regex is a deep topic.
 However, knowing the basics can save a huge amount of time from a data tidying perspective, by automating the cleaning of messy strings.

 In this section we teach both **stringr** and base R ways of doing pattern matching.
 The former provides easy to remember function names and consistency.
-The latter is useful to know as you'll find lots of base R regex code in other people code as **stringr** is relatively new and not installed by default.
+The latter is useful to know as you'll find lots of base R regex code in other peoples code as **stringr** is relatively new and not installed by default.
 The foundational regex operation is to detect whether or not a particular text string exists in an element or not which is done with `grepl()` and `str_detect()` in base R and **stringr** respectively:

 ```r